Violet Friend: Design concepts

 Another international ABM meeting, this time including Canada, was held in London between 18 and 20 January 1956.
 The UK presented their work to date.
 A Marconi paper suggested the early warning task was technically possible and went on to consider radar jamming that might make the task considerably more difficult.
 The general topic of radar jamming became a major concern for the UK, and ultimately led to the RX12874 anti-jamming system that was part of the future Linesman/Mediator radar network of the late 1960s.

 A second report by the MoD talked about the use of radar reflectors as decoys in space, suggesting that because they would slow down rapidly in the atmosphere, they could begin to be picked out at about 200,000 feet, but might not be fully distinguished until 75,000 feet.
-This represented a serious problem for systems like Violet Friend, as there was no way to distinguish the decoys until long after the missiles had to be launched; the only solution would be to launch a volley of missiles at all the potential targets.
+This represented a serious problem for systems like Violet Friend, as there was no way to distinguish the decoys until long after the interceptor missiles had to be launched; the only solution would be to launch a volley of missiles at all the potential targets.

 Summing up the meeting, Robert Cockburn noted that the three countries had concepts that were "remarkably close."
 On the positive side, everyone agreed that radars of the required performance were possible, and that tracking systems of the required accuracy could be developed.
 It was also noted that there were significant unknowns in the performance of the missile, but there did not appear to be any insurmountable issues.
 The main concern remained the issues of the vulnerability of the target, and the various decoy systems.

 As a result of this meeting, the UK design changed; they no longer felt that a slow missile would be useful, and a new purpose-designed missile would be needed.
 Several reviews disagreed with this assessment, suggesting that such a system would arrive too late, and would cost too much.
 Additional comments suggested that the limited defensive role being envisioned was of no use and that every warhead approaching the UK needed to be attacked.
 The variations and concepts did not seem to be gelling.